lincolnharmer/EnergyPlusSQL/README.md

 EnergyPlusSQL
 =============
 Use this tool to create interactive plots and download E+ output data in a CSV format.
+Currently, the tool only works for metered end-use output data.

 ### Installation instructions